uhop/node-re2/README.md

 (see [Syntax](https://github.com/google/re2/wiki/Syntax)),
 but it lacks two features: backreferences and lookahead assertions.
 See below for more details.

+`RE2` always works in the [Unicode mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/unicode), which means that all matches that use character codes are interpret as Unicode code points, not as binary values of UTF-16.
+See `RE2.unicodeWarningLevel` below for more details.

 `RE2` object emulates standard `RegExp` making it a practical drop-in replacement in most cases.
 `RE2` is extended to provide `String`-based regular expression methods as well.
 To help to convert `RegExp` objects to `RE2` its constructor can take `RegExp` directly honoring all properties.